iampattyful/meet_face_detection_ai_model/README.md

 > ### *My contribution in this project:*
 >
 > **Artifical Intelligence Model**
-> - deployed this python model to AWS EC2 at (https://ai.clsfei.link/)
+> - deployed this python model to [Amazon EC2](https://ai.clsfei.link/) via Amazon Route 53
 > - utilizing Amazon S3 service to post user image from Express server via RESTful API to this face detection model to verify the presence of human face in the posted image
 > - modified the pre-trained model with reference to [Face detection with OpenCV and deep learning](https://pyimagesearch.com/2018/02/26/face-detection-with-opencv-and-deep-learning/) to fit our project's need
 >